salilbajaj/starwars/README.md

 # starwars
 Web App to search planets of star wars.
-Built on React-Redux
+Built on React-Redux.

-Used mocha for testing
+Used mocha for testing.

-Steps to run-
+Steps to run:

   -clone the repo
   - cd to root
   - npm start -s